UlisseMini/light/README.md

 # light

-Machine learning in pure lua, for doing ML in games.
+Machine learning in pure lua.
+Think pytorch but a lot slower